 Combining recent empirical findings on the usefulness of financial literacy for investment decisions and literature from psychology, we argue that the behavior of people with a high level of financial literacy might depend on the prevalence of the two thinking styles according to dual-process theories: intuition and cognition.
 We hypothesize that a high level of financial literacy might be overruled if subjects believe in trusting their hunches.
 We expect this interaction effect to be most pronounced when people are stressed.
 We test these hypotheses within an innovative experimental design which makes the participants experience the stock market development and their personal performance.
 Our results confirm the hypothesized interaction effect.
 We successfully replicate the findings in a follow-up experiment.
-Moreover, we show that this behavior has negative consequences on the performance and demonstrate that stress triggers the frequency of deviating from the personal investment strategy if people tend to act in an intuitive manner.
+Moreover, we show that this behavior has negative consequences on the risk-adjusted performance.
 We contribute to the existing literature by providing a further step to understand the mechanism of how and when personal characteristics affect behavior.